MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/variables.md

 To manually create a variable in a desktop flow, deploy the **Set variable** action.
 This action requires you to provide a name and a value for the new variable.

 :::image type="content" source="media/variables/set-var-action-properties.png" alt-text="Screenshot of the Set variable action.":::

+> [!IMPORTANT]
+> Reserved keywords cannot be used as variable names.
+For the full list of reserved keywords look [here](../reserved-keywords.md).

 To increase or decrease the value of a numeric variable, use the **Increase variable** and **Decrease variable** actions, respectively.